Glenn Robert Davis: Congress

 In 1947, Davis ran in the special election to succeed Robert Kirkland Henry, a Republican congressman who died just weeks after being elected to a second term.
 Davis served five terms in the House of Representatives representing Wisconsin's 2nd congressional district, before deciding to seek higher office in 1956.
 Instead of running for reelection, he launched an unsuccessful primary challenge to incumbent Republican Senator Alexander Wiley.

-In 1957, Davis lobbied unsuccessfully to become the GOP candidate in the special election to replace the late Senator Joseph McCarthy.
+In 1957, Davis ran unsuccessfully to become the GOP candidate in the special primary to replace the late Senator Joseph McCarthy.
 The Republican nod instead went to former Gov. Walter J. Kohler Jr., who went on to lose the seat to Democrat William Proxmire.
 Davis subsequently returned to his law practice.

 Eight years later, in 1964, Davis made a successful comeback bid by winning the open ninth congressional district, left open due to redistricting.
 He served another four terms before losing in the 1974 primary to a conservative up-and-comer, State Senator Bob Kasten.
 Davis felt he was hurt by the then-unpopular pardon of Richard Nixon by then President Gerald Ford on the Sunday before the primary election.
 Davis had been closely associated with Ford and Nixon, being in the Oval Office the night the former president (Nixon) resigned.

 Davis's congressional service was marked by a generally conservative record that grew more moderate in the early 1970s.
-He achieved perhaps his greatest mark as a close friend and golf partner of House Minority Leader Gerald Ford.
+The Republican leadership placed him on the exclusive Appropriations Committee in his third term.
+In his fourth term he became a "cardinal," chairing the Subcommittee on Civil Functions and Military Construction.
+With the Republican loss of the House in the 84th Congress he became the ranking Republican on the Subcommittee on Public Works.
+After his hiatus he was returned to Appropriations and ranking on the Subcommittee on District of Columbia.
+Late in the 93rd Congress he returned to ranking on the Public Works Subcommittee.
+Davis was hardly a team player on a committee largely interested in directing public funds to members' districts.
+Former House Minority Leader Gerald Ford wrote in the foreword to Smith's biography of Davis: "Even when leaders from both political parties wanted some cooperation and compromise, Glenn could be almost impossible."
+He achieved perhaps his greatest mark as a close friend and golf partner of Ford's.
 Davis was also the star shortstop for the "Washington Senators," a recreational baseball team made up solely of congressmen.

 To this day, Davis remains the sole native of Waukesha County to have held congressional office.

 Davis voted in favor of the Voting Rights Act and Civil Rights Act of 1968.